alsonshareef/pern_administration/README.md

 The purpose behind creating this project is to show an understanding of the following:

-- Setting up a relational database to run store, manipulate and delete data.
+- Setting up a relational database to fulfill CRUD operations as well as to show knowledge of writing SQL queries.

 - How to create a RESTful API using Node and Express which can run logic based on user interaction to satisfy their administrative needs.